Does Hydrogen Water Really Work? What the Science Actually Says

 3. Consistency Matters

-4. It’s Not a Cure
+4. It’s Supplementary

-If you’re expecting weight loss, anti-aging, or a cure for anything — save your money.
+If you’re expecting weight loss, anti-aging, or a cure for anything, save your money.

 Key Studies We Referenced